Reactive Task and Motion Planning for Robust Whole-Body Dynamic Locomotion in Constrained Environments: Results

 Parameters of constructing the inter-sampling finite abstraction $\mathcal{TS}_{\rm OWS, INT}$ are defined as follows.
 The controller synthesis and execution process use the same disturbance bound $D_r= (0.05 \text{m}; 0.1 \text{m/s})$.
 The full discretized state space is $\Xi_{\rm full}=[-0.2\text{m},3.8\text{m}]\times [0.2\text{m/s},1.9\text{m/s}]$ with a granularity $(0.003 \text{m},0.003 \text{m/s})$.
 The local state space of each walking step is chosen so that it is sufficiently large to cover the space around the two keyframe states.
 A time step $\delta\zeta=0.02$s is used for the abstraction construction of each walking step.
 The control inputs for PIPM, PPM and MCM satisfy $\omega_{\rm PIPM} \in [2, 4]$, $\omega_{\rm PPM}\in [2, 4]$ and $\omega_{\rm MCM} \in [1, 3]$.
 We obtain the sets of sampled control values by a granularity of 0.02.
 The robustness margins of the phase space manifolds are $\delta\sigma_{\rm PIPM}=0.002$, $\delta \zeta_{\rm PIPM}=0.002$; $\delta\sigma_{\rm PPM}=0.04$, $\delta \zeta_{\rm PPM}=0.003$; $\delta\sigma_{\rm MCM}=0.15$, $\delta \zeta_{\rm MCM}=0.9\times 10^{-5}$.

-The computational time for constructing abstractions is around $30$s by average, and $5$s to $15$s for synthesizing a reachability controller corresponding to each keyframe pair, depending on the number of states and transitions (i.e., the size) of the abstraction.
-Since we run 625 (i.e., $25\times25$) times of such reachability control synthesis for each walking step, the time of generating all the controller policies is approximately $90$ mins for each walking step.
-In the simulation of these six consecutive walking steps, all the local reachability control strategies are patched together to cover the overall state space.
+The computational time for constructing abstractions is around $30$s on average, and $5$s to $15$s for synthesizing a reachability controller corresponding to each keyframe pair, depending on the number of states and transitions of the abstraction.
+Since we synthesize 625 (i.e., $25\times25$) reachability controllers for each walking step, the time to generate them is approximately $90$ mins.
+In our simulation of six consecutive walking steps, all the local reachability control strategies are patched together to cover the overall state space.
 The time for simulating a single closed-loop walking trajectory is around $2$s.
 As the results show in Fig.~\ref{fig:integrated_control}, we simulate six different trials with different initial conditions, i.e., starting from different initial robustness margin sets.
 Each locomotion trajectory is guaranteed to reach one of the robustness margin sets at the next walking step via using the reachability controller from the control library.
 In particular, a trial is tested to evaluate the replanning strategy when the state is perturbed out of the winning set.